Justin Jones (Tennessee politician)

-Justin Jones (born August 25, 1995) is an American activist and politician from the state of Tennessee.
+Justin Bautista-Jones (born August 25, 1995) is an American activist and politician from the state of Tennessee.
 A member of the Democratic Party, he serves in the Tennessee House of Representatives for District 52, representing parts of Nashville.
 As of 2025, Jones is the second youngest member of the Tennessee House of Representatives, and the youngest Democratic lawmaker.
 He was expelled in April 2023 for violating decorum rules by leading a gun control protest on the House floor after the 2023 Covenant school shooting.
 The Nashville Metro Council voted unanimously to reinstate Jones as an interim representative pending a special election to fill the seat.
 He later won a special election in August 2023 to continue serving as a full member, and again in November 2024 to serve his second term.

 Early life and education

 Jones was born on August 25, 1995, in Oakland, California to a Filipina mother and an African American father.
 His mother, Christine, raised Justin and his sister while putting herself through nursing school.
 He is the grandson of black, working-class grandparents from the South Side of Chicago and Filipino immigrants of Ibanag and Aeta ancestry who migrated to California.
 He earned a Bachelor of Arts from Fisk University and enrolled at Vanderbilt Divinity School.
 In 2019, he campaigned for the removal of a bust of Nathan Bedford Forrest from the Tennessee State Capitol.